TedHusted/awake/awake.md/awake.md

 Darlene checks her watch.
 A few seconds later, she says “OK, let’s do this thing,” and picks up the syringe from the tray.

 The plastic syringe was short and stout, with two sturdy rounded handles on the stem.
 The business end was slightly larger than a typical instrument.
 Darlene removes a cap, exposing the tip, which is cross-cut at a slant.
 She warns, “There will be a pinch.”
-She gently presses the syringe into Julie’s neck, and then pulls back on the handles smoothly, to release the chip.
+She gently presses the syringe into Julie’s neck, and pulls back on the handles smoothly, to release the chip.

 Julie winces.
 “Sorry,” says Darlene, “but it’s over now.”
 The nurse practitioner picks up the scanner again and uses it to confirm that the chip is still working.

 “Do you have the phone?”

 Joanne pulls the phone from her purse.
 “Can you bring up the Link app?,” asks Darlene.
 Joanne nods, touching the screen.
 “Now use the camera to scan the UPC on the card.”
 Joanne holds up the card, and the phone bleeps.
 “Can you show me the screen?”
-Joanne turns the phone around, Darlene peers and the screen and says, “All set.
+Joanne turns the device around, Darlene peers and the screen and says, “All set.
 You can close the app now.”

 Darlene looks at Julie and says, “Wait an hour before you try to use the link, then your mom will get you started.”
 Turning her head, she says to Joanne, “After an hour, check for any redness, and open the app again.
 It will walk through a setup wizard, and then you can get her started with the link.
 If there is any redness or swelling, give us a call right away.”